 Looking to book your next getaway?
 Here’s a selection of the best travel deals on Rest Less today.

-45% off | 16 Days | Flights & Accommodation Included | Book with Exoticca
+Spain | 6 Days | 30% Off | Flights and Accommodation Included | Book with Exoticca

-From £939pp – Tenerife Coast & Country* >
+From £1,495pp – Explore Brazil’s North-East Coast* >

-7 Nights | Flights & Transfers Included | Book with Travel Department
+7 Days | Flights and Accommodation | Book with Cox & Kings

-Prices and availability accurate as of 9:00am 9th April 2024.
+Prices and availability accurate as of 6:00pm 8th November 2024.

 5. New Zealand

 New Zealand is incredibly popular with outdoorsy travellers thanks to its forests, mountains, lakes, beaches, and fjords.
-And if you plan on hiking, kayaking, skydiving, or whitewater rafting, you’ve come to the right place!
+And, if you plan on hiking, kayaking, skydiving, or whitewater rafting, you’ve come to the right place!

 Plus, there are great group tours you can join to make meeting people easy, and the country’s excellent hostels are popular with travellers of all ages.

 While public transport in New Zealand is good, some of its most beautiful and popular attractions – like Milford Sound and Franz Josef Glacier – can be tricky to reach without a car.
 But the good news is that New Zealand is one of the best countries in the world for a solo road trip.
-Car hire can be inexpensive, navigation is easy, and if you ever get lost, you won’t be short of friendly locals happy to help you out.
+Car hire can be inexpensive, navigation is easy, and if you ever get lost, you won’t be short of friendly locals or other travellers happy to help you out.

-For more ideas and inspiration, why not read our articles 9 reasons why New Zealand is the perfect holiday destination for nature lovers and 8 of the best places to visit in New Zealand?
+For more ideas and inspiration, why not read our articles; 9 reasons why New Zealand is the perfect holiday destination for nature lovers and 8 of the best places to visit in New Zealand?

 6. Thailand

-Another top destination – especially for foodies – is Chiang Mai, the capital of northern Thailand.
+Another top solo travel destination – especially for foodies – is Chiang Mai, the capital of northern Thailand.
 This relaxed and friendly city is packed with culture and history, and is also known for being a gastronomic hotspot.

 Aside from countless night markets, cafes, and restaurants, Chiang Mai is home to dozens of cooking schools.
 Here, you can learn how to make delicious Thai food and meet plenty of new people.